-- At the beginning of each school year or when a child joins the school, parents/carers are asked if their child has any medical conditions including asthma on their enrolment/data collection form. - All parents/carers of children with asthma are consequently sent an Asthma UK School Asthma Card to give to their child's doctor or asthma nurse to complete.
+- At the beginning of each school year or when a child joins the school, parents/carers are asked if their child has any medical conditions including asthma on their enrolment/data collection form. - All parents/carers of children with asthma are consequently sent an School Asthma Card\ (A4 sheet, created in line with Asthma UK recommendations) to give to their child's doctor or asthma nurse to complete.
 Parents/carers are asked to return them to the school.
 From this information the school keeps its asthma register, which is available to all school staff.
-School Asthma Cards are then sent to parents/carers of children with asthma on an annual basis to update.
-Parents/carers are also asked to update or exchange the card for a new one if their child's medicines, or how much they take, changes during the year. - At Farsley Farfield Primary School, pupils with asthma will also have an Individual Health Care Plan (IHCP). - The IHCP will detail the provision required and, where appropriate, training needed for staff and this may vary from pupil to pupil. - Farsley Farfield Primary School has a 'Supporting pupils at school with medical conditions policy' which should be referred in conjunction with these procedures. - Each class will also have a 'class passport' which gives details of all pupils with a medical condition including asthma.
+School Asthma Cards\ are then sent to parents/carers of children with asthma on an annual basis to update.
+Parents/carers are also asked to update or exchange the card for a new one if their child's medicines, or how much they take, changes during the year. - At Farsley Farfield Primary School, pupils with asthma will have an detailed asthma plan on their school asthma card. - Where an ICHP is needed, this will detail the provision required and, where appropriate, training needed for staff and this may vary from pupil to pupil. - Farsley Farfield Primary School has a 'Supporting pupils at school with medical conditions policy' which should be referred in conjunction with these procedures. - Each class will also have a 'class passport' which gives details of all pupils with a medical condition including asthma.